Leonard Peltier remains defiant in AP interview, maintaining innocence and vowing continued activism

 The day of the shootout came amid heightened tensions on the Pine Ridge reservation, where residents felt the FBI’s heavy presence was a threat to the people's autonomy.
 Peltier and other AIM members got into a confrontation with agents Jack Coler and Ron Williams when the agents drove onto a rural property where the AIM members were staying.
 Both agents were shot and killed, along with Joseph Stuntz, another AIM member.

-His guilt is clear to many, including North Dakota Governor Kelly Armstrong.
+His guilt is clear to many, including North Dakota Gov. Kelly Armstrong.

-“More than 20 federal judges upheld his conviction, and he was denied parole as recently as last July,” Armstrong said in a statement to the Associated Press.
+“More than 20 federal judges upheld his conviction, and he was denied parole as recently as last July,” Armstrong said in a statement to the AP.
 “There was no legal justification for his release.
 He should still be in prison.”

 Peltier was not pardoned; Biden said he was commuting Peltier’s sentence because of his age, his declining health, and the long period he had already been in prison.